 SELECT `first_name` , `last_name` FROM `customer` WHERE `customer_id` = ?

-By using normalization, the firewall can store in allowlists digests that each match many different statements received from clients.
+By using normalization, firewall allowlists can store digests that each match many different statements received from clients.
 For more information about normalization and digests, see Performance Schema Statement Digests.

 variable to zero disables digest production, which also